Gerard Hutch trial: Judge warns against recording proceedings

 He denied knowing the hotel room would be used by the murder gang.

-Dowdall has previously admitted telling lies during secret garda (Irish police) recordings of his conversations with Mr Hutch.
+Dowdall has previously admitted telling lies during secret garda recordings of his conversations with Mr Hutch.

 He has said he did so because he wanted to impress Mr Hutch and because he was on medication for depression at the time.

-In the secret garda recordings, Dowdall talks of planning to blow up a mobile phone owned by someone called Trevor Byrne in County Wexford.
+In the secret recordings, Dowdall also talks of planning to blow up a mobile phone owned by someone called Trevor Byrne in County Wexford.

-On Wednesday, he described those comments as "bravado", "disgusting" and "nonsense" saying he was under surveillance at the time.
+He described those comments as "bravado", "disgusting" and "nonsense" saying he was under surveillance at the time.

-He also distanced himself from his secretly recorded comments that he had got his uncle Jimmy's house shot at.
+He also distanced himself from his secretly-recorded comments that he had got his uncle's house shot at.

 Brendan Grehan. senior counsel for Mr Hutch, put it to Dowdall that in his dealings with gardaí he was in effect offering to give evidence for the prosecution in this trial in return for having his murder charge dropped.

-Dowdall replied: "I suppose that's correct, yes".
+Dowdall replied: "I suppose that's correct, yes."